 2. Affordability: The purchase price of a limited equity share is often one third to one half the cost of a comparable market priced co-op or condominium.
 That is value!
-Further, the purchasing power of the cooperative allows the co-op to purchase services and commodities at bulk rates: utilities, cable, cleaning services, entertainment, lawn care, snow removal, etc. The members of the co-op benefit from these savings.
+Further, the purchasing power of the cooperative allows the co-op to purchase services and commodities at bulk rates: utilities, cable TV and internet, cleaning services, entertainment, lawn care, snow removal, etc. The members of the co-op benefit from these savings.

-3. Livability: Co-op residents enjoy extended living areas which help enable an active lifestyle.
-For example: indoor parking and a car wash bay, a fully equipped workshop and exercise room, a lounge area, a craft room, a library, and a large community room with a full kitchen.
-Of course resident interest and initiative is what drives the utilization of those facilities.
-Freed of the responsibilities of home maintenance, residents are able to participate in any number of activities - some organized, some spontaneous.
+3. Livability: Co-op members enjoy extended living areas which help enable an active lifestyle.
+For example: Underground parking with EV charging stations, and a car wash bay, a fully equipped workshop and exercise room, a lounge area, a multi-use room, a library, and a large community room with a full kitchen.
+Of course member interest and initiative is what drives the utilization of those facilities.
+Freed of the responsibilities of home maintenance, members are able to participate in any number of activities - some organized, some spontaneous.

-It’s important to emphasize that all aspects of co-op living are resident- managed...from creating the budget, to hiring staff, to setting house rules, to deciding what time to dim the hall lights.
-It’s all managed by a member- elected board of directors and operating committees of member volunteers.
+It’s important to emphasize that all aspects of co-op living are member-managed...from creating the budget, to hiring staff, to setting house rules, to deciding what time to dim the hall lights.
+It’s all managed by a member-elected board of directors and operating committees of member volunteers.
 It truly is cooperative.